YinJC/uk-tex-faq/FAQ-readML.md

----
-layout: page
-title: Using TeX to read SGML or XML directly
+# Using TeX to read SGML or XML directly
----

 [Context (mark IV)](./FAQ-context.html) can process some *ML, to produce typeset output directly.
 Details of what can